Mesothelioma

 Peritoneal Mesothelioma

-We can help U.S. veterans with any type of mesothelioma connect with VA, medical, and financial resources.
+We can help U.S. veterans with any type of mesothelioma connect with military, medical, and financial resources.
 Contact our team now.

 Pericardial Mesothelioma

-Pericardial mesothelioma develops in the lining of the heart (pericardium).
-It’s very rare, accounting for fewer than 1% of all mesothelioma cases.
+Pericardial mesothelioma forms in the heart lining (pericardium).
+It’s very uncommon, accounting for fewer than 1% of all mesothelioma cases.
+Symptoms include chest pain and irregular heartbeat.

 Testicular Mesothelioma

-The average life expectancy for testicular mesothelioma is 46.7 months (nearly 4 years), according to a study in Environmental Health.
+This type of mesothelioma is highly treatable thanks to options like surgery, so patients may live longer.
+The life expectancy is 46.7 months (nearly 4 years), according to a study in Environmental Health.

 Mesothelioma Symptoms